Notes to visitors

-In response to the emergence of “Severe Respiratory Disease associated with Novel Infectious Agent”, the Hong Kong Government has activated the Emergency Response Level.
+In response to the emergence of “Coronavirus Disease 2019 (COVID-19)”, the Hong Kong Government has activated the Emergency Response Level.

 Kindly refer to these notes if you plan to make a visit to our hospital.

-- Only the main entrance on ground floor and the entrance at 24-hour Outpatient and Emergency Department (OED) and the entrance of basement carpark are open for access.
-All other entrances and exits are closed.
+- Only the main entrance on ground floor, the entrance at 24-hour Outpatient and Emergency Department (OED) and the entrance of basement carpark are open for access.

-- All persons entering the hospital are required to provide contact information for contact tracing purpose when necessary.
+- Patients and visitors entering the hospital are required to register their personal information for contact tracing purpose when necessary.
 Visitors may also perform the registration via this e-registration form.

 - Visiting hours : 10:00 - 12:00; 18:00 – 20:00

-- Maintain good personal and hand hygiene practices.
+- Maintain good personal and hand hygiene practices at all times.

 - Perform hand hygiene before leaving the patient room by using alcohol-based hand rub or soap and water.

 - Wear a mask at all times in hospital areas and refrain from removing the mask.

 - No eating or drinking during visits, and do not remove the surgical mask in the same cubicle for more than 15 minutes.